Marlene L. Daut

 A painful anniversary puts renewed focus on Haiti’s demands for reparations

-April 17th is the 200th anniversary of the independence of Haiti — but also of the indemnity agreement with France that was a condition of independence.
-Over the next 122 years,...
+April 17th is the 200th anniversary of the indemnity "agreement" with France that was a condition for French recognition of Haitian independence.
+Over the next 122 years, Haiti...

 Read More